11 Best Growth ETFs to Buy in 2026

 11. Vanguard S&P 500 Growth Index Fund (VOOG)

-This Vanguard index fund tracks the S&P 500 Growth Index, which includes stocks in the S&P 500 Index that show the strongest sales growth, earnings change to price, and momentum.
-The fund’s largest positions include Nvidia, Apple, Microsoft, and Alphabet Class A.
+This Vanguard index fund tracks the S&P 500 Growth Index, which includes stocks in the S&P 500 Index scoring highest for traits such as sales growth, price momentum, and the ratio of price to earnings growth.

 How to Invest in Growth ETFs